AidanTilanus/Joystick-Bit-Python/README.md

 # Documention

-First put the Controller Class in the Main.py in your code.
+Put the Controller Class in the Main.py in your code.
+\
+Also make sure Pyserial is installed.

 Initialize a Controller:
 \